aman-S25/url-shortner/README.md

 # URL SHORTENER

+&nbsp;
+# Description
 This is a simple url shortening app made using node.js, express.js and mongoDB as database.
-It uses "nano id" for generating short urls and "MongoClient" class for making connections to MongoDB.
+It uses "nano id" for generating short urls and "MongoClient" class for making connections to MongoDB Instance.
+These are the dependencies that have been used in this project: "body-parser" (to process data sent in an HTTP request body), "dotenv" ( to create environment variables in a . env file), "express", "mongod", "mongodb", "mongoose", "mongosh", "nanoid".

+&nbsp;
 # Prerequisites

 You need to have Node.js, npm, Express.js, MongoDB installed on your computer.